inputsh/notes/02_quotes.md

 * Shared objects should be easy to repair and amend.
 You shouldn't have to throw away your entire phone because it's scratched.
 Building modularity means fostering generativity.
 * Don't design for the dump.
 Don't design for the 20th century hyper-consumption.
 Design for things to last, to be shared, and to be part of the future, a future of collaborative consumption.

-### Here Comes OpenLeaks - How It Won't Be Wikileaks (by Maria Bustillos)

-* OpenLeaks provides only the platform for submissions, which will be encrypted and visible only to publishing partners designated by the source.
-OpenLeaks is pursuing a course of total neutrality.
-This is a sharp contrast to WikiLeaks. (**Daniel Domscheit-Berg**)
-* People are just copying and pasting the news agency stories because they don't have access to the original materials. (**Daniel Domscheit-Berg**)
-* It's this generation.
-They are networked, and they get perspectives from other people.
-They are citizens of the world.
-Like, the first ones. (**Daniel Domscheit-Berg**)

 ### Crowdsourced Constitution (by Lily Lunch)

 * From Cyber Yugoslavia to Iceland, online democracy is no longer just a fantasy.
 Plato must be turning in his grave.